Scalable Frank-Wolfe on Generalized Self-concordant Functions via Simple Steps: Computational experiments

-We also use the vanilla FW algorithm denoted by \texttt{FW}, which is simply Algorithm~\ref{fw} without Lines~\ref{alg:domain:if} and \ref{alg:same_point} using the traditional $\gamma_t = 2/(t+2)$ open-loop step size rule.
+We also use the vanilla FW algorithm denoted by \texttt{FW}, which is simply \cref{fw} without Lines~\ref{alg:domain:if} and \ref{alg:same_point} using the traditional $\gamma_t = 2/(t+2)$ open-loop step size rule.
 Note that there are no formal convergence guarantees for this algorithm when applied to Problem~\eqref{prob:main}.
 All figures show the evolution of the $h(\vx_t)$ and $g (\vx_t)$ against $t$ and time with a log-log scale.
 As in \citet{dvurechensky2020generalized} we implemented the LLOO based variant only for the portfolio optimization instance $\Delta_n$; for the other examples, the oracle implementation was not implemented due to the need to estimate non-trivial parameters.

 As can be seen in all experiments, the Monotonic Frank-Wolfe algorithm is very competitive, outperforming previously proposed variants in both in progress per iteration and time.
-The only other algorithm that is sometimes faster is the Away-Step Frank-Wolfe variant, which however depends on an active set, and can induce up to a quadratic overhead, making iterations progressively more expensive; this can also be observed in our experiments as the advantage in time is much less pronounced than in iterations.
+The only other algorithm that is sometimes faster is the Away-step Frank-Wolfe variant, which however depends on an active set and can therefore induce up a quadratic time and memory overhead, potentially rendering the method inattractive for very large-scale settings.